Boundary choices and one-loop complex gravitational path integral: Quantum corrected transition amplitude

 \section{Quantum corrected transition amplitude}

-Once the quantum corrected lapse action is computed for various $q_f$ along with the set of UV divergences, it is crucial to ask about the transition amplitude in the no-boundary proposal of Universe, where quantum fluctuations from the fields have been incorporated.
-In particular an interesting object to study here is the transition amplitude with vanishing perturbations ($h_{ij} =0$) at the two hyper-surfaces, but retaining their contribution of $h_{ij}$ virtually.
-In this situation it contributes with $h_{ij}$ propagating in the loops only.
-A naive expectation in any standard flat spacetime QFT studies is that the quantum contribution via loops is suppressed compared to the leading behavior.
-However, in deSitter spacetime it has been seen that such expectations are challenged where secular growth of quantum corrections happens in the deep infrared \cite{Akhmedov:2013vka, Akhmedov:2019cfd, Akhmedov:2024npw, Miao:2024shs}.
+Once the quantum corrected lapse action is computed for various $q_f$ along with the set of UV divergences, it is crucial to ask about the transition amplitude in the no-boundary proposal of universe, where quantum fluctuations from the fields have been incorporated.
+In particular, an interesting object to study here is the transition amplitude with vanishing perturbations ($h_{ij} =0$) at the two hypersurfaces but retaining their contribution of $h_{ij}$ virtually.
+In this situation, it contributes with $h_{ij}$ propagating in the loops only.
+A naive expectation in any standard flat spacetime QFT study is that the quantum contribution via loops is suppressed compared to the leading behavior.
+However, in de Sitter spacetime, it has been seen that such expectations are challenged where secular growth of quantum corrections happens in the deep infrared \cite{ Akhmedov:2013vka, Akhmedov:2019cfd, Akhmedov:2024npw, Miao:2024shs, Starobinsky:1994bd}.
 This could signal a breakdown of the perturbation theory.
-While there is no clear agreement over how this can be resolved, several proposals debating on it exists.
-Some of these involve the resummation of the secularly growing terms \cite{Baumgart:2019clc, Honda:2023unh, Cespedes:2023aal, Huenupi:2024ztu}, incorporating an IR-cutoff \cite{Huenupi:2024ksc} and regulating the theory \cite{Xue:2011hm}, or incorporating non-locality \cite{Narain:2018rif} which also acts as a kind of IR regulator.
+While there is no clear agreement over how this can be resolved, several proposals debating on it exist.
+Some of these involve the resummation of the secularly growing terms \cite{Baumgart:2019clc, Honda:2023unh, Cespedes:2023aal, Starobinsky:1994bd, Huenupi:2024ztu, Kamenshchik:2024ybm}, incorporating an IR-cutoff \cite{Huenupi:2024ksc} and regulating the theory \cite{Xue:2011hm}, or incorporating nonlocality \cite{Narain:2018rif} which also acts as a kind of IR regulator.
+A notable feature of the secular growth of correlation functions is in massless theories, while massive theories tend to yield IR-finite results.
+Recent studies (Refs.\cite{Kamenshchik:2024ybm, Kamenshchik:2025ses}) of free massive scalar field on the de Sitter space show that correlation functions remain IR-finite in the massive theory, meanwhile massless case shows secular growth behavior.